cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 For personal communication devices, radio waves are the medium of choice.
-A typical handheld device has a range of about 10 km under the open sky, around 3 km in a forest or urban environment and in a building just inside that.
+A typical handheld device has a range of about 10 km under the open sky, around 3 km in a forest or urban environment, and in a building just inside that.
 In a space station, it could be just to the next bulkhead.